Negative electronic compressibility and nanoscale inhomogeneity in ionic-liquid gated two-dimensional superconductors: The inhomogeneous transport model

-The model also allows to distinguish two physically different situations: in one case superconductivity disappears because upon reducing the average electron density the SC puddles become less dense and sparse, while in the second case the disappearance of superconductivity is driven predominantly by a reduction of the average SC critical temperature in the puddles because of some competing mechanism.
-Both these situations are found to occur and are reported in Fig. \,\ref{resist}.
-In particular, one can see that in ZrNCl [Fig. \ref{resist} (a)] the average local critical temperatures only varies from 14\,K at high density to 10\,K at the lowest density [Fig. \ref{resist}(b)].
-Notice that in this case the SC fraction [Fig. \ref{resist}(d)] is so low that the puddles do not percolate and the system stays metallic down to the lowest temperatures.
-Therefore the system fails to be reach the zero-resistance SC state even though a substantial part of it is locally SC with a rather large $T_{ci}\sim 10$\,K [Fig. \ref{resist}(b)].
-The moderate reduction of the average $T_c$ [Fig.\ref{resist}(b)] can be explained because the global average reduction of electron density reflects in a reduction of the local density even in the SC puddles, thereby inducing a relatively larger effect of quenched impurities.
-The RRN model even allows to distinguish whether the density reduction affects more the superpuddles (see Fig. \ref{device}) or the connecting SC filaments.
-One can see that the high-$T$ parts of the resistance curves at the transition are quite similar indicating that the `bulky' part of the SC regions is more or less unaffected, while the density decrease affects more the connecting filaments which disappear with a fraction $w_2$, which increases while reducing the gating {Fig.\ref{resist}(e)].
+The model also allows to distinguish two physically different situations: in one case superconductivity disappears at low $T$ because upon reducing the average electron density the superconducting puddles become less dense and more sparse, while in the second case the disappearance of superconductivity is driven predominantly by a reduction of the average superconducting critical temperature in the puddles, e.g., because of some competing mechanism.
+Both these situations are found to occur and are reported in Fig.\,\ref{resist}.
+In particular, one can see that in ZrNCl [Fig.\,\ref{resist} (a)] the average local critical temperatures only varies from 14\,K at high density to 10\,K at the lowest density [Fig.\,\ref{resist}(b)].
+Notice that in this case the superconducting fraction [Fig.\,\ref{resist}(d)] is so low that the puddles do not percolate and the system stays metallic down to the lowest temperatures.
+Therefore, the system fails to reach the zero-resistance state even though a substantial part of it is locally superconducting with a rather large $T_{c}\approx 10$\,K [Fig.\,\ref{resist}(b)].
+The moderate reduction of the average $T_c$ [Fig.\,\ref{resist}(b)] can be explained because the global average reduction of electron density reflects in a reduction of the local density even in the superconducting puddles, thereby inducing a relatively larger effect of quenched impurities.
+The RRN model even allows to distinguish whether the density reduction affects more the superpuddles (see Figs.\,\ref{scheme1B}(d) and \ref{device} (c)) or the connecting superconducting filaments.
+One can see that the high-$T$ parts of the resistance curves at the transition are quite similar, indicating that the bulky part of the superconducting regions is more or less unaffected, while the density decrease affects more the connecting filaments, which disappear with a fraction $w_2$, which increases while reducing the gating [Fig.\,\ref{resist}(e)].
 Of course, some more rapid downward bending of the black curve at $V_{lg}=4.5$\,V than in the $V_{lg}=5.0,\,5.5$\,V cases, indicates that the density decrease also reduces the weight of the superpuddles, but this is comparatively less relevant for transport.
+In other words we see that for ZrNCl percolation is destroyed because the underlying geometrical support is strongly affected (namely many connecting bonds no longer superconduct, see the increase of $w_2$ by reducing the overall density), while the distribution of local $T_{c}$s is modified in a comparatively less relevant manner.